-Prepared by:Frank Iannantuono, Superintendent of Education Khayyam Syne, Administrator of Staff DevelopmentPresented by:Frank Iannantuono, Superintendent of Education Khayyam Syne, Administrator of Staff DevelopmentApproved by:John Crocco, Director of EducationDate:June 7, 2011
+Prepared by: Frank Iannantuono, Superintendent of Education

+Presented by: Frank Iannantuono, Superintendent of Education

 REPORT TO THE COMMITTEE OF THE WHOLE MEETING JUNE 7, 2011

 STAFF DEVELOPMENT UPDATE 2010-2011

 In alignment with the Board's System Priorities and Vision 2020, the Department of Staff Development, as an integral aspect of its mandate, acts as the point of co-ordination among various departments.
 Thus ensuring that all professional development opportunities for staff, both teaching and non-teaching, occur in a seamless fashion so as to minimize disruptions to the myriad services provided within our Niagara Catholic community.